Festivals in Greece hold the greatest cultural significance, according to its Greek Orthodox calendar.

 1.1 Kalamata International Dance Festival

 Taking place in the month of July, this festival is an annual dance festival held in Kalamata, Greece.
-In this event, various dance groups and singing artists gather from both local and international places.
+In this event, various dance groups and singing artists gather locally and internationally.

 If you’re an avid dance and music lover, this festival is the ideal time to discover more about contemporary dances and new genres of music throughout the world.
 It is also a wonderful event to socialize with new people and artists.

-You can experience a bunch of different dancing styles both from experienced famous artists as well from amateurs.
+You can experience many different dancing styles from experienced famous artists and amateurs.
 Workshops are also held where you’ll be taught some incredible moves along with other side events as well.

 By bringing both art and music together, this festival is one of the most expected festivals in Greece.
 From classical music to street-style dance moves, everything is exciting here.